 - Life jackets are required, helmets and nose plugs are available for use if you ask.

-- Everyone that works at the water park is a certified lifeguard and there will be one circling the obstacle course while people are present.
+- Everyone that works at the water park is a certified lifeguard.
+There will be one circling the obstacle course while people are present.

-- Make sure you bring closed toed shoes if you’re doing the ropes course.
-If you forget them, the park sells water shoes for $12.
+- Make sure you bring closed-toed shoes if you’re doing the ropes course.
+If you forget them, the park sells water shoes.

-- Bring sunscreen, a change of clothes, and water and snacks.
+- Bring sunscreen, a change of clothes, water, and snacks.
 You’ll need all of them.

 Be sure to look at the Rules page on the website to get an idea of things you can and cannot do and who can/cannot participate.